macvogelsang/pd-options/README.md

     - `listOfKeys` (table of strings): Option keys to randomize.
 If any of these options have favorites selected, only those favorites are selected from in the randomizer.
 - `Options:getFavorites(key)`: Retrieve a list of a indexes of option values that have been marked as favorite for the given option.
     - `key` (string): The desired option key to retrieve favorites from.
 - `Options:saveUserOptions()`: Save current user settings to the game's data folder.
-You can change the default path by changing the `SAVE_DATA_PATH` constant in `Options.lua`.
+You can change the default path by supplying a `saveDataPath` parameter on initialization.
 - `Options:isOptsDirty()`: returns `true` if any single option in the whole options class has been changed.
 - `Options:markClean()`: Marks the options menu as a whole as clean (*this does not alter the individual dirty flags for dirtyRead options!!*).

 ### State Saving and Loading

 The option class automatically writes the user settings to a file called `settings.json` in the game's Data folder.
-You can change this path by changing the `SAVE_DATA_PATH` constant in Options.lua.
+You can change this path by passing the `saveDataPath` param in initialization.

 Saving will happen automatically when the options menu is hidden, but you might also want to save this data at other points such as when the app is about to terminate.
 To do that, add something like the following to your main.lua: